-- Normal: Less than 100 milligrams per deciliter (mg/dl)
+- Normal: This is less than 100 milligrams per deciliter (mg/dl).

-- Diabetes: A reading of 126 mg/dl or above
+- Diabetes: This is a reading of 126 mg/dl or above.

-There are three kinds of diabetes mellitus, all of which have different causes:
+There are three kinds of diabetes, all of which have different causes:

-If the routine screening shows high blood sugar levels during pregnancy, a doctor will monitor the person’s condition until delivery.
-They will continue to do this for a few weeks afterward, but blood sugar levels usually fall.
+If a routine screening shows high blood sugar levels during pregnancy, a doctor will monitor the person’s condition until a few weeks after delivery.
+In most cases, blood sugar levels return to normal immediately after delivery.

 Can diabetes cause hypertension?

-As a result of insulin problems, glucose cannot enter the cells to provide energy, and it accumulates in the bloodstream instead.
+When a person has insulin problems, glucose cannot enter their cells to provide energy, so it accumulates in the bloodstream instead.